data4news/census-data-natalierjonas/README.md

 Your submission will include:

 1. a link to your GitHub repo
-2. a link (or links) to your conversation with ChatGPT in part 2
+2. a link (or links) to your conversation with AI in part 2
-3. a google doc where you ask the "What's up with that" question (make sure to share it with Dhrumil and Shivangi).
+3. a google doc where you ask the "What's up with that" question (make sure to share it with Dhrumil).
 It can contain the chart alone if you have a good headline and subheadline or a few sentences in addition to the chart or charts to give it some context.
 4. submit via courseworks